UtkarshBhardwaj007/dotcodeschool-NFT-Marketplace/README.md

-This repository contains my solution to DotCodeSchool's Substrate Collectables Workshop.

 ## 1. Goal
 * The goal is to create a custom Polkadot SDK Pallet that acts as an NFT Marketplace.
 Our NFTs will represent kitties, which will be a digital pets that can be created, traded, and more.
 * This Pallet could then be included into a Polkadot SDK blockchain and used to launch a Web3 application on the Polkadot Network.